ts4z/irata/README.md

   one of our URLs.
 * Theme support is *very* poor, and limited to selecting a CSS file.
   Only the "irata" theme is allegedly well tested.
+* Sound effect select on the site config screen should allow testing sound.
+* Sound effect select on the edit tournanament screen should allow testing sound.
+* Sounds should be in the database, I guess.
+* There should be more than one pay table, and the pay table should scale to at least 500 players.